cpuccino/agw-lambda/readme.md

 ```
 {
   "sub": "1234567890",
-  "roles": "",
+  "role": "member",
-  "scopes": ""
+  "scopes": "ec2:full_read"
 }
 ```

-- Make a request to the [GET] endpoint and add the following headers
+- Make a request to the [GET] endpoint and add the following header

 ```
 Authorization: Bearer {{ACCESS_TOKEN}}